The Common Challenges New Interns Face

 Take a Rational Approach to Problems

 The learning curve associated with a new job is steep, and there will inevitably be mishaps early in the process.
-Learn to ask questions, take a logical approach to any situation, and not to jump to conclusions or take anything personally as you attempt to resolve concerns.
+Learn to ask questions, take a logical approach to any situation, and try not to jump to conclusions or take anything personally as you attempt to resolve concerns.
 Here are some common challenges interns face during the first few weeks on the job.

-Problem 1: Being Assigned All of the Grunt Work
+You'll Be Assigned the Grunt Work

 It is not unusual for interns to feel overwhelmed, and many are certainly given a heavy load with minimal training.
 Persevere in the early stages, and give yourself some time to come up to speed.
 If you feel pressured by your supervisor, explain that you want to take the time necessary to do a good job and minimize mistakes.

 However, if the discomfort is persistent, and you do not feel that things are getting any easier, you might want to reconsider if the internship is worth continuing.